archivesunleashed/warclight/README.md

 ## Usage

 Warclight is designed to work with web archive data that is indexed via the UK Web Archive's [webarchive-discovery](https://github.com/ukwa/webarchive-discovery) project.
-Warclight currently uses a fork of [webarchive-discovery](https://github.com/web-archive-group/webarchive-discovery/tree/addFields) that allows for three additional facets: `institution`, `collection_name`, and `collection_number`.
+A guide on indexing is available [here](https://github.com/archivesunleashed/warclight/wiki/Indexing-WARCs-ARCs-into-Warclight).

 ## Development